Wallace Groves

-Early career
+Early life and education

-Born in (or around) 1901, Groves made an early career in complex financial transactions on Wall Street.
-Virginia-born, he reportedly came to New York from Baltimore, where he was a bond salesman.
-His obituary noted that "as a young, flashy, and successful investor, he was involved in several businesses and had controlling interests in several others, including the United Cigar Store and the Whelan Drug Store chain."
-However, his transactions soon caught the attention of the Securities and Exchange Commission (SEC), and from 1933 until his imprisonment in 1941, he was frequently in the news for legal or regulatory matters.
+Wallace Groves was born in Norfolk, Virginia on 20 March 1900.
+He attended Ursinus College and Georgetown University and was admitted to the Maryland Bar in 1925.

 Pre-war financier

+He moved to New York from Baltimore, where he was a bond salesman.
+Groves made an early career in financial transactions on Wall Street.
+He was "a young, flashy, and successful investor, he was involved in several businesses and had controlling interests in several others, including the United Cigar Store and the Whelan Drug Store chain."

-In 1931, Groves began to assemble a collection of investment trusts and other companies through complex transactions following a certain pattern.
-He was then reported as having total net assets of $19 million.
+In 1931, Groves began to assemble a collection of investment trusts and other companies through complex transactions, which came to follow a certain pattern.
+At the time, he was reported to have a net worth of $19 million.

+Chain and General Equities

 In 1931, Groves obtained control of Chain and General Equities by underwriting an offering to the stockholders of additional stock and then caused the election of officers of his choice to the board of directors, according to the SEC.
 Groves then sold to the company "642,517 shares of common stock of Interstate Equities Corp. for appr. $1,325,000 with a gross profit of $369,000 to said Wallace Groves."
 The stock had "little or no asset value."

-Numerous other suspect transactions of similar nature were revealed to the public by the SEC.
+Suspicions

 Two other companies, Interstate Equities of New York and Yosemite Holding of Detroit, also came under the control of Groves's Equity Corporation, by December 1932, netting Groves the market value of these companies "with the expenditure of very small amount of money."
 Stockholders filed suit against Groves and his associates.
-In 1933, Groves sold his control of Equity Corp.
+In 1933, Groves sold his control of Equity Corp to David M. Milton and Ellery Huntington Jr. His transactions caught the attention of the Securities and Exchange Commission (SEC), and from 1933 until his imprisonment in 1941, he was frequently in the news for legal or regulatory matters.
+Numerous other suspect transactions of similar nature were revealed to the public by the SEC.

+Phoenix Securities

 In 1936, Groves was president of the Phoenix Securities Corp., with Philip de Ronde, chairman, and Walter S. Mack, Jr., vice-president.
 This company acquired control of, among others, the South Coast Co., the Celotex Co., and Allied Products.
 Corp.
 Groves acquired Phoenix through a hostile take-over in 1931.
 Phoenix then obtained control of Autocar, United Cigar, Certain-Teed Products, Whelan Drug Stores and other companies.
 By 1936, Groves revealed that he, as sole owner of offshore Company Montana of Panama, could carry out transactions through it without incurring taxes.
-This and other uses of foreign tax-havens caused the Treasury Department to report Groves, de Ronde and others to the Congressional Joint Committee to Investigate Income Tax Avoidance and Evasion, alleging "financial legerdemain".
+This and other uses of foreign tax havens caused the Treasury Department to report Groves, de Ronde and others to the Congressional Joint Committee to Investigate Income Tax Avoidance and Evasion, alleging "financial legerdemain".
 Groves then also owned Nassau Securities, Ltd, a Bahamian shell company; de Ronde owned a similar shell.
 The Bahamian companies served as depositories for funds drained from U.S. companies in the orbit of Groves.